thoriqpb/Line-Maze-Project/README.md

-# 🕹️ Line Mesh Robot
+# 🕹️ Line Maze Robot

-The **Line Mesh Robot** is an intelligent line-following robot designed to navigate and determine the fastest path through a black-and-white arena.
+The **Line Maze Robot** is an intelligent line-following robot designed to navigate and determine the fastest path through a black-and-white arena.
 Built using three custom PCBs, this robot is an exciting blend of sensor systems, motor control, and interactive user interface.

 ## 🚀 Project Goal